The information-complete quantum theory: Relation with conventional quantum theory

-The natural position of gravity in the ICQT cannot be accidental and may be a strong evidence supporting our informationally-complete description of nature.
-Thus, at the most fundamental level, our reasoning suggests once again the trinary picture of our world consisting of particles, gauge fields and gravity as a trinity.
+Thus, the ICQT gives a strong motivation or reason for quantizing spacetime/gravity; there is no trinity if there is no quantized gravity.
+The natural position of gravity in the ICQT cannot be accidental and may be a strong evidence supporting our information-complete description of nature.
 It is surprise to see that nature singles out gravity as a programming field, which plays a role that is definitely different from matter fields.
-This also indicates the distinct roles of matter-matter (particles and their gauge fields) entanglement and spacetime-matter (i.e., gravity-matter) entanglement and might explain the reason why quantizing gravity as usual quantized fields suffers from well-known conceptual problems.
+However, quantizing gravity as yet another field, as in conventional quantum field theory, is not sufficient and does not automatically result in a correct and consistent quantum theory of all known forces.
+Only when the information-completeness in the trinary description is integrated into our quantum formulation, can we have the desired theory of the Universe.
+The distinct roles of matter-matter (fermions and their gauge fields) entanglement and spacetime-matter (i.e., gravity-matter) entanglement indicate the reason why quantizing gravity as usual quantized fields suffers from well-known conceptual problems.

 As an abstract mathematical structure, current QT is content-irrelevant in the following sense.
 While it is believed to be universally applicable to physical systems of any physical contents, ranging from elementary particles and (super)strings to the whole Universe, what physical content that it describes does not matter and the physical content never changes its very structure.
 The situation for classical mechanics is quite similar in this aspect.
-However, the ICQT changes this in a dramatic way in the sense that the trinary picture of nature has to be integrated into a consistent formulation to enable an informationally-complete description.
+However, the ICQT changes this in a dramatic way in the sense that the trinary picture of nature has to be integrated into a consistent formulation to enable an information-complete description.
 The physical content that the ICQT describes does matter as the states and their dynamical evolution of the trinary system are constrained or structured into the dual forms specified above.
 In particular, the inclusion of the programming system, identified with gravity in the field-theoretical case, is very essential and necessary in our description.